parisisv/BrVc/README.md

 ### Clone the Repository

-To get started, clone the repository from GitHub:
+To get started, cd into the direcotry of your project and clone the repository from GitHub:

 ```sh
 git clone https://github.com/yourusername/bioreactor_volume.git